 There have been instances where a client is compliant with GDPR but the offshore vendor isn't, resulting in lawsuits being filed against both the vendor and the client.
 Confirm that the external vendor you are working with to scrape data off internet complies with GDPR as well.
 Even if you comply with GDPR, you will still violate its terms if your external partner isn't GDPR compliant.
 GDPR compliance is something that you need to include in your outsourcing contract, before you delegate web scraping projects to a third-party vendor.

 6. Revisit older web scraping projects and conduct an audit

 Conduct an audit of your older web scraping projects, and make sure that they comply with GDPR.
 If they don't, immediately delete data you may have stored via older web scraping projects.
 Many businesses take data that is stored in their records very lightly.
 Just because you engaged in web scraping years before GDPR rolled out doesn't mean that data is exempt from GDPR compliance.
 You can get into serious trouble if you audit all the data you have collected over the years, and seek permission all over again.

 GDPR makes web scraping more relevant

 It can seem daunting and confusing to engage in web scraping with GDPR lurking in the background.
-However, when you work with an agency that strictly follows the GDPR protocol while rendering web scraping services, you will discover that you are left with far more useful information than you would have if you didn’t comply with GDPR.
-After all, if you do not have the permission to use personally identifiable information of certain individuals, they probably weren’t interested in doing business with your organization anyway.
-It wouldn’t be an exaggeration to say that GDPR helps you keep your scraped data updated and relevant, opening up more opportunities.
+However, when you work with an agency that strictly follows the GDPR protocol while rendering web scraping services, you will discover that you are left with far more useful information than you would have if you didn't comply with GDPR.
+After all, if you do not have permission to use personally identifiable information of certain individuals, they probably weren't interested in doing business with your organization anyway.
+It wouldn't be an exaggeration to say that GDPR helps you keep your scraped data updated and relevant.